 Compounds with very low affinity to plasma proteins and hence high free fractions (fu > 30%) are not accurately predicted.
 Low affinity compounds yield supernatant concentrations in the assay that deviate only marginally from the reference signals (Figure 8).
-Due to the low abundance of AGP in the physiological composition of plasma it has generally no relevance to measure weak AGP binding more accurately as the contribution to total plasma binding will be insignificant.

 Figure 8: Illustration of a bar plot of a compound exhibiting weak protein binding (c.f. individual data analysis tabs of the spreadsheet).
 The blue bars show the detected signals in the supernatants of TRANSIL wells I to VI.
 As the compound binds only weekly to the proteins, supernatant concentrations differ only marginally from the reference signals (red line).